AtlasC0R3/drop-discord/README.md

 ### Using the already hosted bot
 The self hosted version works, and is updated on every update (or whenever I feel like it), though it may not be available 24/7; some blackouts may occur, it may be slow or your data could *very rarely* vanish.
 If you are willing to look past those issues, [you can invite the bot using this link](https://discord.com/oauth2/authorize?client_id=749623401706029057&permissions=60518&scope=bot).
-Privacy notice: your data is not shared with anyone except your own server, in no way shall the data from one server be brought over to another.
-If you wish to delete all data related to a server, please contact me. *A command that deletes all data related to a server is planned.*
+Please read the [privacy notice](https://atlasc0r3.github.io/drop-bot/#privacy-notice) before proceeding.

 ## Frequently Asked Questions ~~even though no one asked any questions~~